 National Highways’ A47 project leader Chris Griffin said: “Our works are primarily about improving safety on the roads, but they also present a great opportunity, through the archaeology, to find out more about the wonderfully rich cultural heritage in Norfolk.”

-The excavation was carried out by Headland Archaeology using a mix of heavy equipment and traditional hand tools.
-Over 600 soil samples were processed, and over 30 kilograms of material—including pottery, metalwork, carved stone, and animal remains—were recovered.
-Highlights included personal items such as a bone flute and decorative buckles.
+The excavation was conducted by Headland Archaeology through a combination of heavy equipment and traditional hand tools.
+More than 600 soil samples were processed, and more than 30 kilograms of material—including pottery, metalwork, carved stone, and animal remains—were recovered.
+Among the highlights were personal items like a 12th–13th century bone flute and decorative buckles, discovered at the deserted medieval settlement.

 As described by Kate Bain, Project Manager with Headland Archaeology, the site has a sad story to tell: “There was a huge increase in population in medieval Norfolk, where farming and technology were advancing.
 People were farming more and more crops.
 Unfortunately, it coincided with a climate change event called the ‘medieval warm period,’ when it started to get warmer and wetter, and those crops started to fail, which exposed the population to famine and disease.
 Then came the Black Death, which wiped out 60 per cent of the population.
 So, these villages, which would have been recognisable all the way through the landscape like little hamlets, disappeared as people fled to urban settlements, leaving them behind.”